nealbarshes/nealbarshes.github.io/LegAmputation/index.md

 </tt></blockquote>
 <br>
 <br>
 Bovie settings of 30 pure for cut, 65 spray for coagulation.
 Ask the circulator to scrub the ENTIRE leg: prep foot and any open areas with chlorhexidine soap, then Chloraprep for intact skin.
 Ask scrub tech/RN to set needle drivers x2, forceps w teeth x2 aside for “clean closure” (as in elective colorectal cases).
 Talk to me about the posterior-first approach.
-We will also utilize many of the [technical details described by Dr. Christopher Attinger](https://pubmed.ncbi.nlm.nih.gov/24510319/).
+We will also utilize many of the [principles described by orthopedic surgeon Dr. Michael Pinzur](https://pubmed.ncbi.nlm.nih.gov/21200297/) and many of the [technical details described by Dr. Christopher Attinger](https://pubmed.ncbi.nlm.nih.gov/24510319/).

 <b>Pre-op preparation:</b>
 Before day of surgery: x-ray of planned level of amputation (look for hardware).